shabtronic/Virtual-Whammy-Bar/README.md

 Daisy Seed CPU 480mz Arm-M7 with 96khz 24 bit audio in/out
 https://www.electro-smith.com/daisy/daisy

-RP2040 Touch screen - use as the interface and whammy control https://www.amazon.co.uk/dp/B0C4YV9HRX
+RP2040 Touch screen - use as the interface and whammy control.
+Use I2C comms to the Daisy Seed to control the pitch shifter.
+Needs firmware written for the comms and display e.t.c. should be simple enough. https://www.amazon.co.uk/dp/B0C4YV9HRX

-OLED Screen or Tri color LED

 Rotary encoder + metal pitch wheel (for capacitive touch)